Krtee/VocabularyTrainer/README.md

 ## Vocabulary Training App

-App to train some vocabulary.
+App to train vocabulary for different.

 ### Features